estuary/flow/site/docs/overview/README.md

 ## Real-time data and Flow

-Flow combines the easy cross-system integration of an ELT tool with a flexible streaming backbone.
-This means that your data systems – SaaS, databases, streaming, and more – are synchronized around the same datasets, which Flow securely stores in the cloud and updates in milliseconds.
+Flow synchronizes your systems – SaaS, databases, streaming, and more – around the same datasets, which it stores in the cloud and updates in milliseconds.
+It combines the easy cross-system integration of an ELT tool and a flexible streaming backbone, all while remaining aware of your data's complete history.

 A few examples of what you can do with Flow: